mbakes1/unilogic-landing/README.md

 The DATABASE_URL should be in the format:
 `postgresql://username:password@host.region.aws.neon.tech/database_name?sslmode=require`

+**Important**: The DATABASE_URL should NOT start with `psql '` or have any quotes around it.
+It should be a direct PostgreSQL connection string.

 ## API Routes

 The contact form submits to `/api/contact` which is handled by the serverless function in `apps/web/api/contact.ts`.